yolapop/slate/source/index.md

 ```

 Get all approved appointments in a hospital, sorted ascending by approved time and creation time.
 This list is paginated with 10 items per page.

-The response will have a `status` field that is one of these values:

-* `waiting`: the patient not yet confirmed the appointment time.
-* `accepted`: the patient accepted the appointment and ready to go to hospital.
-* `cancelled`: the patient cancelled the appointment.

 ### HTTP Request